 Seven Standing Committees (Section 3.0) focus on areas of prime importance to the mission of the WBMT, as identified by the Executive Committee.
 Most of these committees were created in 2008, and Co-Chairs were appointed at that time.
-Committee leadership positions were last reviewed in 2014, and the next review is scheduled for 2017.
+Committee leadership positions were last reviewed at the beginning of 2020.
 The majority of WBMT project work is accomplished by these Standing Committees: